YuanWa1/yolo_sign_recognition/README.md

 *** When cloned, go to project root directory and install all dependencies.

-*** Once, all the prerequisites are complete, run the program.
+*** Once, all the prerequisites are complete, run the program with the testImage.py.

 *** Technical issues encountered ***